ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 This short guide will run through the process of creating a Route 53 Hosted Zone through Terraform for your environment.

-### Pre-Requisite
+### Pre-Requisites

-* This guide assumes you have an environment already created in the `Live-1` cluster and defined in the `cloud-platform-environments` repo.
+This guide assumes you have an environment already created in the `Live-1` cluster and defined in the `cloud-platform-environments` repo.

 ### Terraform files